 - studying or getting familiar about it,

-- finding a calibration procedure
+- finding or creating a calibration procedure

 - performing a calibration